DanielFloeter/description-list-block/readme.txt

 == Description ==

-Displays a description list using the dl element consist of a series of term and description pairs (dt, dd).
+Displays a description list or definition list using the dl element consist of a series of term and description pairs (dt, dd) and displays that elements in definnition form like a dictionary.

 = Features =
 * Create a description list with n-elements